 Members of the oriental fruit fly complex (Bactrocera dorsalis complex and other species, such as guava fruit fly) are exotic pests that are not established in the continental United States.
 The California Department of Food and Agriculture (CDFA) conducts eradication projects when evidence of an infestation is found within the State.
 The purpose of an eradication project is to prevent the environmental and economic damage that would be caused by the establishment of these pests.
 Establishment of these flies would cause direct economic losses via damaged fruit, increased pesticide use statewide by commercial and residential growers in efforts to lessen this damage, loss of revenue due to export restrictions on fruit both domestically and internationally, and adverse impacts on native plants through the destruction of their fruit.
 Yearly economic losses would be in the hundreds of millions of dollars.

 The bait stations are applied to utility poles and street trees by trained CDFA staff in specially modified pick-up trucks.
 The stations are applied at least 6 feet above ground, well above the reach of children or pets.
 Bait stations are not applied on school grounds.
 Applications are repeated every two weeks for up to two life cycles.
-The flys development is dependent on temperature, and it is sped up during warmer temperatures and slowed during cooler periods.
+The fly’s development is dependent on temperature, and it is sped up during warmer temperatures and slowed during cooler periods.
 Most treatment programs are complete after a 2-3 month period, but those beginning in the fall may extend into the following spring because of the cooler winter temperatures.
-Following two life cycles of treatment, supplemental fruit fly traps are monitored for an additional life cycle.
+Following one to two life cycles of treatment, supplemental fruit fly traps are monitored for an additional life cycle.
 If no additional oriental fruit flies are trapped, the infestation is declared eradicated.